R

 Connor Cook: Idaho Republican Candidate for House District 33A

-Connor Cook is a Republican candidate running for the Idaho House of Representatives in District 33A.
-Cook lives in Idaho Falls and is challenging incumbent Representative Barbara Ehardt in the May 19, 2026 Republican primary.
-District 33A covers a portion of Bonneville County in the Idaho Falls area, as documented by East Idaho News.
-Cook has not previously held elected office.
+Connor Cook is a Republican candidate for the Idaho House of Representatives in District 33A, challenging four-term incumbent Representative Barbara Ehardt in the May 19, 2026, Republican primary.
+Cook lives in Idaho Falls and has not previously held elected office.
+The Democratic primary features Miranda Marquit and Chance Marshall, per Ballotpedia.

 Background

-Connor Cook is a third-generation Idahoan who has worked as a firefighter and paramedic with the Idaho Falls Fire Department for approximately ten years.
-Before relocating to Idaho Falls, Cook began his public safety career as a paramedic in Charleston, South Carolina, as described on his campaign website.
-He is a homeowner in the numbered streets neighborhood of Idaho Falls.
-Outside of work, Cook golfs, plays in an adult recreation hockey league, and runs along the Idaho Falls Greenbelt.
+Cook is a third-generation Idahoan who has worked as a firefighter and paramedic with the Idaho Falls Fire Department for approximately ten years.
+Before relocating to Idaho Falls, he began his public safety career as a paramedic in Charleston, South Carolina, per his campaign website.
+He is a homeowner in the numbered streets neighborhood of Idaho Falls and a union member.
 His girlfriend, Allie, is an Idaho State Police Trooper.
-Cook’s educational background has not been made publicly available as of April 2026.
-The Post Register reported his candidacy announcement in March 2026, confirming his employment history and local ties.
+The Post Register reported his candidacy in March 2026, confirming his employment history and local ties.

 Political Career

-Connor Cook has not previously held elected office.
-This is his first campaign for public office.
+Cook has not previously held elected office.
+His 2026 House candidacy is his first campaign for public office.

 Policy Positions

-On public safety, Cook supports stable funding for the Idaho State Police to address recruitment and retention, full funding for the Internet Crimes Against Children program, and adequate public safety resources for rural and growing communities.
-He has stated support for firefighters, law enforcement, and emergency medical services statewide.
+On public safety, Cook supports stable funding for the Idaho State Police to address recruitment and retention, full funding for the Internet Crimes Against Children program, and adequate resources for rural and growing communities.
+He told Idaho Education News that he sees firsthand, as a firefighter and paramedic, the impacts of cuts to Medicaid, the Idaho State Police, and public education.

 On education, Cook told the Post Register: “Education is not a talking point, it is the key to a strong economy.”
-He supports career and technical education, expanded apprenticeship programs, the Idaho LAUNCH workforce development program, and local school district control.
-He frames education as foundational to economic competitiveness and to retaining young families in Idaho.
+He supports career and technical education, expanded apprenticeship programs, the Idaho Launch workforce development program, and local school district control.

-On fiscal policy, Cook has called for responsible budgeting, prioritizing essential services, and reducing regulations he describes as unnecessary burdens on small businesses.
-He told the Post Register: “State government must be efficient, transparent and accountable.
-We must cut waste, prioritize essential services and stop chasing distractions.”
+On fiscal policy, Cook has called for responsible budgeting, prioritizing essential services, and reducing unnecessary regulatory burdens on small businesses.

 Political Alignment